fevered/arrested-development/README.md

 # arrested-development
 Fork of the 'Hello, dolly' plugin for WordPress - This displays Arrested Development quotes in your dashboard instead of quotes from the song.

-The plugin can also be found on the wordpress.ord repo here: https://wordpress.org/plugins/arrested-development/
+The plugin can also be found on the wordpress.org repo here: https://wordpress.org/plugins/arrested-development/